 For those who are looking forward to lose oneself in the serenity of nature and meditate in peace to achieve tranquility, these tow ashrams are the right choice.
 Anandashram Ashram located near Kanhangad Railway Station was established in year 1939 by Swami Ramadas.
 The ashram is flanked by a thick cover of groves amid which you will find many fascinating structures.

-Located in the holy city of Rishikesh, the Shivanand Ashram is a heaven on earth, guiding people toward spiritual peace and happiness.
+Located in the holy city of Rishikesh, the Shivanand ashram in India is a heaven on earth, guiding people toward spiritual peace and happiness.
 This serene abode of Saint Swami Shivanand is maintained and administered by an organization called the Divine life society.
 It is one of the favourite places for visitor out to spend some time meditating and living between nature and the divine authority.

 Sri Ganapathy Sachchidananda Ashram is dedicated to Lord Dattatreya.
 It is a spiritual organization that respects all religions and believes that God can be found through various manners.
 Sri Ganapathy Sachchidananda Swamiji, who heads this ashram, believes in the teachings of ancient Vedic texts and hopes to encourage Vedic learning.
 The ashram has a tranquil ambience that helps people in achieving peace and rest.